How to Shop Skincare Ingredients like a Biochemist (One Easy Trick)

 ...everything else is fair game.
 And even those aren't actively enforced.

 Even these small regulations are only enforced if consumers file a formal complaint.
 The FDA does not actively monitor skincare products for lack of poisonous substances etc. Per the FDA, itself:

 "Neither the law nor FDA regulations require specific tests to demonstrate the safety of individual products or ingredients.
 The law also does not require cosmetic companies to share their safety information with FDA."
 (Source: FDA.gov)

-With the FDA's promise to completely ignore the skincare industry, manufacturing practices, product quality, product contents etc., the skincare industry has blossomed into a $30 billion industry that is all but completely dissociated from the field of Dermatology and Dermatological research.
+With the FDA's promise to completely ignore the skincare industry and its manufacturing practices, the industry has blossomed into a $30 billion industry that is all but completely separated from the field of dermatology and dermatological research.

-The industry has found great success in focusing on making pretty packaging, with sensational stories, behind cheap, ineffective ingredients that are easy to manufacture, have infinite shelf-lives and universally appealing smells & textures.
+Without ingredient regulation, skincare companies have focused on making pretty packaging with sensational stories behind cheap, proven ineffective ingredients that are easy to manufacture, have infinite shelf-lives and universally appealing smells & textures.